rtud2/Unique-Component-Analysis/README.md

 UCA can be used with multiple background data to remove known variation from multiple sources and implemented to handle high-dimensional data.

 ##  Download
 You may compile directly from source via command line or shell, using the UCA folder with `R CMD build UCA`.
-Note, The package depends on `Rfast`, `Rcpp`, `RcppArmadillo`, and `RSpectra`, so you will need those installed before you can compile.
+Note, The package depends on `Rcpp`, `RcppArmadillo`, and `RSpectra`, so you will need those installed before you can compile.

  You may also choose to download the pre-compiled files `uca_0.14.zip` for windows or `uca_0.14.tar.gz` for linux machines.
 To install the precompiled versions,